Zero percent Bitcoin taxes?

 To have zero percent Bitcoin taxes.

-If you think this is interesting and if you want to set up a tax free company or a have a tax free life check out how to do this!
+If you think this is interesting and if you want to live a a tax free life check out my book!